 The number of visits – 1.
 The only reason I went there is Hanifaru Bay.
 It’s a marine reserve, where you can see up to 200 manta rays!
 There are only a couple of places in the world where you can see such a large concentration of these ocean devils.
 The perfect time is May-Nov.
 But this is a low season, so the weather can be very unstable.
 For example, I ran there by boat, and between the North Male and Baa Atolls, the ocean was very rough (some of them were sick of it).
 And my way back was by a plane of local airlines, because the boats were canceled, or already fully booked.

-Number of visits – 1.
-The island is famous for its long, snow-white and deserted beach.
+A number of visits – 1.
+The island is famous for its long, snow-white, and deserted beaches.
 And this is his main feature.
 The reef is more or less okay, there are several sandbanks nearby.
 Therefore, for privacy, a great option.

-At the moment, 3 hotels are officially registered in the Ministry of Tourism, but on different websites you can find more accommodation options.
-According to the Maldivian laws, this is illegal.
+At the moment, 3 hotels are officially registered in the Ministry of Tourism, but on different websites, you can find more accommodation options.
+According to Maldivian laws, this is illegal.
 Therefore, when you reserve such places, you do this at your own peril and risk.
-In case of problems it will be difficult to hold accountable.
+In case of problems, it will be difficult to hold accountable.

 And the last island that I mention is Magudhoo.